-Note 7: Mississippi Affordable Housing Development Program
+Note 8.
+Mississippi Affordable Housing Development Program

 The Corporation is responsible for management of the Mississippi Affordable Housing Development Program, which is a blended component of the Corporation.
-The program was established by the State as a housing development revolving loan fund to provide resources for loans for the construction or repair of housing for persons or families of low-to-moderate income in the State using \$1,997,952 in proceeds received from the Mississippi Development Authority ("MDA") in 1995 and \$5,991,893 in proceeds obtained directly from the State in 1996.
-The Corporation is responsible for all aspects of the program, including developing lending criteria, establishing interest rates and loan approval, servicing and reporting.
-Principal, interest and late fee payments are required to be returned to the program for use in granting new loans.
+The program was established by the State as a housing development revolving loan fund to provide resources for loans for the construction or repair of housing for persons or families of low-to-moderate income in the State using \$1,997,952 in proceeds received from the Mississippi Development Authority (MDA) in 1995 and \$5,991,893 in proceeds obtained directly from the State in 1996.
+The Corporation is responsible for all aspects of the program, including developing lending criteria, establishing interest rates and loan approval, servicing, and reporting.
+Principal, interest, and late fee payments are required to be returned to the program for use in granting new loans.
 Costs incurred by the Corporation for administering the program are not reimbursed to the Corporation.

-Note 8: House Bill 530 Program
+Note 9.
+House Bill 530 Program

-The Corporation is responsible for management of the House Bill 530 ("HB530") Program, a Mississippi Single Family Residential Housing Program.
-The program was established by the State in collaboration with the MDA and the Corporation in 1999 as a revolving loan fund to provide low interest financing for the construction of eligible single family owner occupied units in the State for persons of low to moderate income.
+The Corporation is responsible for management of the House Bill 530 (HB530) Program, a Mississippi Single Family Residential Housing Program.
+The program was established by the State in collaboration with the MDA and the Corporation in 1999 as a revolving loan fund to provide low interest financing for the construction of eligible single family owner occupied units in the State for persons of low-to-moderate income.
 The Corporation administers the program for MDA, with the State providing \$6 million and the Corporation matching \$6 million.
 Costs incurred by the Corporation for administering the program are not reimbursed to the Corporation.

-Note 9: Low Income Housing Tax Credit Program
+Note 10.
+Low Income Housing Tax Credit Program

-The Corporation has been designated as the allocating agency for the Low Income Housing Tax Credit Program (the "Tax Credit Program").
+The Corporation has been designated as the allocating agency for the Low Income Housing Tax Credit Program (Tax Credit Program).
 The U.S. Congress created the Tax Credit Program in 1986 to encourage investment in the construction and rehabilitation of housing units for low income individuals and families.
-The Corporation has adopted a Low Income Housing Tax Credit Program Qualified Allocation Plan (the "Plan"), which provides for an application process, project evaluation selection criteria and compliance requirements.
+The Corporation has adopted a Low Income Housing Tax Credit Program Qualified Allocation Plan (Plan), which provides for an application process, project evaluation selection criteria, and compliance requirements.
 Receipts under the Tax Credit Program represent fees earned for administering the Tax Credit Program and are not restricted under the terms of the Plan or the Tax Credit Program.
 A portion of the fees received is deferred and recognized over the life of the program.

-Note 10: Down Payment Assistance Program
+Note 11.
+Down Payment Assistance Program

 The Corporation's Down Payment Assistance Program provides loans to qualified borrowers for down payments and allowable loan closing costs on purchases of the borrower's primary residence.
 The qualification requirements are generally the same as those of the respective mortgage loan programs under which the primary mortgage loans are made.
-The three down payment assistance programs are:
+The four down payment assistance programs are:

+MRB7 Program

-- Smart Solution Program 10-year terms, interest rates set by management, are secured by second mortgages on the residences, and the maximum principal amount is 3.5 percent of the primary mortgage loan. - MRB7 Program 10-year terms, interest rates set by management, forgivable after 10 years as long as the home is owner-occupied, secured by second mortgages on the residences, and the maximum principal amount is \$7,000. - Smart6 Program 30-year terms, interest rates set by management, are secured by second mortgages on the residences, and the maximum principal amount is \$6,000.
+10-year terms, interest rates set by management, forgivable after ten years as long as the home is owner-occupied, secured by second mortgages on the residences, and the maximum principal amount is \$7,000.

+Smart6 Program

+30-year terms, interest rates set by management, secured by second mortgages on the residences, and the maximum principal amount is \$6,000.